A Big Enough Mustard Seed?

 Despite the well-known nature of the story of Jesus being prepared to wash the feet of Judas as well as the feet of other disciples and despite the relatively widespread contemporary Church membership suggesting that many in the community would be expected to accept the teaching of Jesus, the notion of having Jesus wash the feet of a real life contemporary enemy was evidently too much for the general public.
 No sooner were the posters placed, there was a flood of angry phone calls and letters which in fairly short order persuaded the managers of the Malls to remove the posters.

 If the gospel is understood to be a reshaping of possibilities it is at least understandable that people get nervous about what this might mean in practice.
 I can for example begin to understand why the disciples were recorded as almost panicking when Jesus asked them to forgive time after time.
-I suspect they were horrified at his example of the Good Samaritan (ie the heretic) in one of his parables – and they probably experienced much trepidation when he asked them to avoid doing the least thing to endanger the faith of the young.
+I guess they were horrified at his example of the Good Samaritan (ie the heretic) in one of his parables – and they probably experienced much trepidation when he asked them to avoid doing the least thing to endanger the faith of the young.
 They would have been only too aware that human nature does not call them to such behaviour.
 So they asked Jesus for more faith.

 We can almost hear the scorn in Jesus’ voice in his reply.
 If you had faith the size of a mustard seed, you could say to this mulberry tree, be uprooted and planted in the sea – and it would obey you.
 But there is a puzzle.
 No-one has that sort of faith…… do they? – or are we missing something?